anderseknert/aws-opa-infra/README.md

 Terraform code for setting up an AWS lab environment for working OPA, bundle servers, etc.

+## TODO

+* Provision custom AMI with OPA installed and running with provided config (fetching bundle from S3)
+* Terratest

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements